Published: November 20, 2020

-Online video consumption statistics like this can be leveraged for marketing to US consumers—video is an excellent way to advertise to them.
-In addition, they could be watching video content on any of their devices, leaving marketers with the opportunity to choose which platform they think will be best.
+Online video consumption statistics like this can leverage marketing to US consumers—video is an excellent way to advertise to them.
+Additionally, they could be watching video content on any of their devices, leaving marketers with the opportunity to choose which platform they think will be best.

 7. More video content gets uploaded in a single month than what was produced in 30 years by the major US television networks.

 The ease of producing video content has led to video marketing statistics like the one above.
-It’s amazing considering the amount of content television networks have been churning out for years.
-There’s so much content produced daily, consumers are used to interacting with a large range of brands.
+It’s impressive, considering the amount of content television networks have been churning out for years.
+There’s so much content produced daily, and consumers are used to interacting with an extensive range of brands.

-This particular video engagement stat serves as a valuable reminder that videos—even marketing videos—can also be explanatory and detailed, sometimes more so than text.
-Because of the nature of videos, their content is easier to remember than a written article, so it’s the preferred choice for learning about a particular subject.
+These kinds of video engagement stats serve as a valuable reminder that videos—even marketing videos—can also be explanatory and detailed, sometimes more so than text.
+Because of product videos’ nature, their content is easier to remember than a written article, so it’s the preferred choice for learning about a particular product or service.

-Whenever someone finishes watching a video they found insightful and exciting, they’re compelled to share it with their friends or peers.
-Video marketing statistics like this one show how marketers can use this to create awareness about a brand, increase engagement, and drive ROI values higher.
+Whenever someone finishes watching a video they find insightful and exciting – they’re compelled to share it with their friends or peers.
+Video marketing trends in 2021 show that marketers can use this to create awareness about a brand, increase engagement, and drive ROI values higher.